divijghose/firedrake/CX1.md

 ```

 ## Running
-The following is a sample pbs script running the Helmholtz demo:
+The following is a sample pbs script running the Helmholtz demo.
+(Don't forget to run make in the `firedrake/src/firedrake/demos` directory before submitting):
 ```
 #!/bin/bash
 # Job name